-Being a professional gunwriter for the past quarter century has afforded me the pleasure – and occasional displeasure – of dealing with a huge number of companies in and around the gun industry.
+Being a professional gunwriter for the past 30 years has afforded me the pleasure – and occasional displeasure – of dealing with a huge number of companies in and around the gun industry.
 I’m not saying the companies on this list are the only good gun-related businesses – they’re not.
-I will say that if you see a company on this list, I know from firsthand experience that it provides very well-done parts and/or services, and is staffed by knowledgeable, friendly, helpful, competent people you can trust.
+I will say that if you see a company on this list, I know from firsthand experience it provides very well-done parts and/or services, and is staffed by knowledgeable, friendly, helpful, competent people you can trust.

 The state of the art in compact electronic red dot battle sights.

 The best Glock magazine extensions on the market.
 I use their +6 extension, for 23 rounds of 9mm in a Glock 17 magazine (well, 22 actually, I don’t top off, to give the springs a bit of relief) on my carry spare mags.